Aaron is an Undergraduate Law Student with a great interest in political, social and historical matters.

-Along with gender equality, there also seems to be more of a racial equality too.
-Although 90% of the UK population are classed as being ethnically white, only 80% of the NHS workforce is white; therefore there is a greater employment of ethnic minorities than in other jobs.
+Along with gender equality, there also seems to be more racial equality too.
+Although 90% of the UK population are classed as being ethnically white, only 80% of the NHS workforce is white; therefore there is greater employment of ethnic minorities than in other jobs.

 The most significant part of the UK NHS is that the service is free for UK citizens and also, for now, members of the European Union.
 Funding is provided by tax money and used in government funding.
 Contrary to the US, thanks to the NHS, the average person in the UK can receive healthcare without spending copious amounts of money.

 The NHS net expenditure was £120.512 billion in 2016/17, the highest it has ever been.
 Despite what seems like vast funding by the UK government; the health expenditure in the UK was 9.75% of GDP in 2016, this compares to 17.21% in the USA.

 Therefore, this shows that the most recognisable NHS service in the world has almost half the government expenditure of arguably one of the poorest health services of a 1st world country.
 This makes the UK NHS even more of an honourable achievement.